top of page

 And yet, an important question that has been left unanswered is, why would anyone choose solitude over the company of another, let alone, become more solitary-by-nature?
 What is there in solitude that does not exist in socializing?
 I can at least answer from my own perspective, that the outside world isn't as rewarding and gratifying to most as it is to few, including me.

-However, I don't choose solitude over society because of gratification alone.
-Becoming somewhat of a hermit had given me the absence of distractions I needed to become far more productive as a writer, as some of you may already tell.
 Writing, while a form of communication, is a very, very solitary activity, requiring both focus and as much minimal distractions as possible.
 Even in my life at school, I needed much privacy to just be able to focus, whether it was homework or the books I was working on.

 I hope that you can better tell why I prefer solitude over company, and why I am relatively happy when I realize my social nature has been significantly diminished in favor of a more solitary one.
 Whether those were bullies, trolls, or just people who didn't understand my condition, the External World treated me quite poorly, and while not everyone were like that, the influence of the former was significant.
-You may claim that I see the world in a darker shade, when in reality I simply tell what I feel and think, without necessarily biasing it to match my narrative.

 Realizing that my former suffering was significantly decreased when I was alone, I am confident when I say that I do not like people in general, and hence why I prefer giving up on my social nature, along with the things that come with it, such as affectionate physical contact that many in this world find to be missing in their lives.
-I can and am a nice and polite person, but that doesn't have to contradict what I just said.
+I can be a nice and polite person, but that doesn't have to contradict what I just said.

 I believe that, based on my example, you too can become more free by practicing solitude, and it even can make you more independent, even from the basic level of the desire to socialize and even from the desire to be in love.
 The only reason I am open-minded to the possibility of being in a relationship is because I have never been in one, and wish for further evidence in my contemplations, along with more credibility.
 Other than that, I don't really see it as a basic need like I used to.